 After their initial training period, docents receive on-going education from curators, guest speakers, and education staff on special exhibitions and the permanent collection.
 As a group, docents occasionally take field trips to other museums.
 Some docents also attend regional and national docent education conferences.

-Interested community members are encouraged to apply.
-The deadline to apply for the fall 2014 Docent Training Course is August 18, 2014 at 5 pm.
+Interested community members are encouraged to apply using our online application form.
+The deadline to apply for the spring 2015 Docent Training Course is January 9, 2015 at 5 pm.
 For more information, visit the Community Docent Program page.